 This is where you can apply actions like move to junk, to deleted items, or to a user’s inbox in case it’s a false positive.

-Coming Up Next
+Coming Up Next in Threat Protection

-Next, in Part 2 of this Office 365 Advanced Threat Protection 101 article series, we will explore Office 365’s ATP Safe Attachment Policies that check to see if email attachments or files are malicious and helps to protect your organization.
+Next, in Part 2 of this Office 365 Advanced Threat Protection 101 article series, we will explore Office 365’s ATP Safe Attachment Policies that check to see if email attachments or files are malicious and help to protect your organization.
 And as always, if you need help with your Office 365 environment but not sure where to start, Imaginet is here to help.
-Our Imaginet certified Office 365 experts can help you get started with any of your Office 365 initiatives.
+Our Imaginet-certified Office 365 experts can help you get started with any of your Office 365 initiatives.
 To find out more, schedule your free consultation call with Imaginet today.